 The vastness of the Great Silk Road could not understandably be controlled by a single nation, and the resultant wars only damaged trade along the Road.
 However, the Great Silk Road has proved its viability and outlived feudal strife, the fall of statehoods, the plunder of cities, and caravans, and the end of dynasties.
 Risks and profits were high.
 And what one could buy for almost nothing at one end of the Great Silk Road became real gold at its end.

 We owe a great deal to the Great Silk Road.
-The Road has contributed to the emergence and development of many institutions, including international trade, distribution of labor, international banking, protection of property and the rights of consumers.
-Moreover, the Great Silk Road has encouraged cultural development by exchanging technologies, ideas and the arts.
+The Road has contributed to the emergence and development of many institutions, including international trade, distribution of labor, international banking, protection of property, and the rights of consumers.
+Moreover, the Great Silk Road has encouraged cultural development by exchanging technologies, ideas, and the arts.
 Silk has liberated the well-to-do Europeans from flees, whereas Chinese and Central Asian paper has made book printing more affordable.
-But what is more important, the nations have learnt about each other and of each other’s religions and ways of life.
+But what is more important, the nations have learned about each other and of each other’s religions and ways of life.

-«Silk Roads: Roads of Dialog» is a UNESCO program seeking to preserve cultural and historic legacy and, hopefully, resuscitate the Great Silk Road as an historic monument and a trans-national thoroughfare, in all its functions and meanings.
+«Silk Roads: Roads of Dialog» is a UNESCO program seeking to preserve the cultural and historic legacy and, hopefully, resuscitate the Great Silk Road as a historic monument and a trans-national thoroughfare, in all its functions and meanings.